kenjura/system8/docs/character/classes/Thaumaturgist.md

 3    | [Frozen Blood](../powers/thaumaturgist/Frozen%20Blood.md)   | Your blood doesn't flow; damage doesn't affect you while active (but still must be healed)
 3    | [Exsanguinate](../powers/thaumaturgist/Exsanguinate.md)   | Drain all the blood from a creature

+Ideas:
+- Let Blood: take damage, add it to your spells
+- Bloodborne: infect subject with a bloodborne pathogen:
+  - Hemophilia (slashing/piercing causes ongoing damage)
+  - Sickle-cell (debilitating pain)
+  - Anemia (causes exhaustion)
+  - Should Blood Boil be rolled into this?
+- Burning Blood: dripped blood becomes a burning square
+- Ring of Fire
+- Blood Nova (target can be friendly or enemy, but only harms others)

 ### Illusion

 Rank | Power         | Description